Everything You Need to Know About Hidradenitis Suppurativa (HS)

 In other words?
 You’re not alone by any means.

-While HS boils are brought on by bacterial infections worsening in the sweat glands, HS itself is not contagious.
+While HS lesions are brought on by bacterial infections worsening in the sweat glands, HS itself is not contagious.
 Hurley Stage I boils are often mistaken for herpes, but HS is not the result of any sexually transmitted disease.

 To put it bluntly, you can’t catch HS from someone else.

 Dermatologists currently believe that HS is not due to disease or infection.
-Instead, it is currently thought to be the result of a malfunctioning immune system, which causes boils and abscesses to form in a clogged hair follicle and worsen over time.
+Instead, it is currently thought to be the result of a malfunctioning immune system, which causes lesions and abscesses to form in a clogged hair follicle and worsen over time.
 This makes sense when you consider that many of the conditions that HS patients have in common are all related to chronic inflammation, a common symptom of an immune system disorder.

 Perhaps the most pervasive and harmful myth attached to HS is the notion that it is caused by poor hygiene.